tldrafael/ManipulateFacialAttributesUsingVAE/README.md

 The attributes are represented by vectors stored in `cache/vector_attrs/`.

+## Create new Vector Attributes

-To generate more attributes available on the celebA, run:
+To generate more vector attributes available on the celebA, run:
 ```
 python create_attributevectors.py Bags_Under_Eyes
 ```